COVID19 - Logistic & Shipping Information

 Unvarnished weapons are polished with camellia oil several times before shipment.
 The oil nourishes the timber and helps prevent the weapons from warping.

 And that is what you should do about once a month.
-Grab a piece of cloth and dip it in wood maintenance or vegetable oil and lubricate the unvarnished weapons.
-Let it dry and repeat 2 to 3 times until the wood does not absorb the oil any longer.
+Grab a piece of cloth and dip it in a wood maintenance product or vegetable oil and lubricate the unvarnished weapons.
+Let it dry and repeat the process 2 to 3 times until the wood does not absorb the oil any longer.
 The denser the wood, the less you oil you will need.
 If you use vegetable oil, you can put the oil directly on your hands.
-It makes things easier, and that kind of oil is good for the skin!
+It makes things easier, and that kind of oil is actually good for the skin!

 All unvarnished weapons are oiled several times before shipping